stelzinga/MF/Management_Framework.md

 ## Resources
 Resources are effectively the input and overseers for the Operation's Processes.

-There are three deliverables for Resources:
+There are three Resources:
 - Staff
 - Suppliers
 - Assets

 ### Staff
-Staff refers to people employed by the Venture i.e., employees, who are directly responsible for the Operation's Processes.
+Staff refers to people employed or otherwise hired by the Venture i.e., employees, who are directly responsible for the Operation's Processes.
 To fulfill these, Staff need certain abilities and characteristics:
 - Skills
 - Knowledge
 - Experience